-Rationale: The federal 811 Project Rental Assistance (PRA) program provides rental subsidy for Extremely Low-Income households with at least one or more disabled adults between the ages of 18 and 62 to live in an integrated setting with access to supportive services.
+Rationale: The federal 811 Project Rental Assistance (PRA) program provides rental subsidy for Extremely Low-Income households with at least one or more disabled adults to live in an integrated setting with access to supportive services.
 OHFA-along with its state interagency partners including the Ohio Department of Medicaid (ODM), the Ohio Department of Developmental Disabilities (DODD), and the Ohio Department of Mental Health and Addiction Services (OhioMHAS)-have collectively committed to serve 232 households through its FY2019 grant with HUD.
 By incentivizing General Occupancy projects to set aside 811 PRA units, OHFA can bolster the number of units serving this important population and meet its commitment to HUD.
 For more information on the 811 PRA Program, please visit OHFA's Web site here.